mcgivrer/demogame/src/docs/03-system_manager.md

 # System Manager

+## Introduction

+When we will go further in our development, we are going to add new components and services, specialized int other own domain.
+To manage those services, we will need a "Chef d'orchestre" to organize and delegate tasks.
+This is exactly the role of the `SystemManager` and the `System` concept.

+## System & manager

 System manager is the manager of all game systems and is the first System.

 A `System` is a singleton service to be used by multiple tenants and will provide one spécifique domain.
 The `StateManagerSystem` is one those services, the `SoundSystem` or the `ResourceManagerSystem` will be (soon) also other services.